How We’ve Been Entertaining our Two Year Old While Stuck at Home

 10. Ransack a Drawer

-Empty out a drawer together, allowing your child to enjoy exploring the various new wonders that lie within it, including pens, posh notebooks that he will now destroy with the pens, and, whoops, there’s those really sharp scissors again!
+Empty out a drawer together, allowing your little ones to enjoy exploring the various new wonders that lie within it, including pens, posh notebooks that he will now destroy with the pens, and, whoops, there’s those really sharp scissors again!

 11. Scrape Slime Off the Rug